 - name specifies a unique name for the server. - url specifies the URL to be used to contact this server over the control channel.
-Other servers use this URL to send control commands to that server. - role denotes the role of the server in the HA setup.
+Other servers use this URL to send control commands to that server. - basic-auth-user specifies the user id for basic HTTP authentication.
+If not specified or specified as an empty string no authentication header will be added to HTTP transactions.
+Must not contain the colon (:) character. - basic-auth-password specifies the password for basic HTTP authentication.
+Ignored when the user id is not specified or empty.
+The password is optional: if not specified an empty password is used. - role denotes the role of the server in the HA setup.
 The following roles are supported in the load-balancing configuration: primary, secondary, and backup.
-There must be exactly one primary and one secondary server in the load-balancing setup. - auto-failover a boolean value which denotes whether a server detecting a partner's failure should automatically start serving the partner's clients.
+There must be exactly one primary and one secondary server in the load-balancing setup. - auto-failover a boolean value which denotes whether a server detecting a partner's failure should auto-matically start serving the partner's clients.
 The default value of this parameter is true.

 In our example configuration, both active servers can allocate leases from the subnet "192.0.3.0/24".
 This subnet contains two address pools: "192.0.3.100 - 192.0.3.150" and "192.0.3.200 - 192.0.3.250", which are associated with HA server scopes using client classification.
 When server1 processes a DHCP query, it uses the first pool for lease allocation.
 Conversely, when server2 processes a DHCP query it uses the second pool.
 When either of the servers is in the partner-down state, it can serve leases from both pools and it selects the pool which is appropriate for the received query.
 In other words, if the query would normally be processed by server2 but this server is not available, server1 will allocate the lease from the pool of "192.0.3.200 - 192.0.3.250".
+The Kea control agent in front of the server3 requires basic HTTP authentication and authorizes the user id "foo" with the password "bar".

-15.13.6 Load Balancing with Advanced Classification
+16.15.6 Load Balancing with Advanced Classification